 - a.
 Records.
 All financial, procurement, accounting, licenses, insurance, and project and programmatic records related to the Project shall be maintained by Grantee for no less than five (5) years after Project Implementation. - b.
 Records Access.
-Upon not less than 24-hours advance notice, District staff shall have access during normal business hours to all financial, procurement, accounting, licenses, insurance, and project and programmatic records related to the District's grant for no less than five (5) years after Project Implementation. - c.
+Upon not less than 24-hours advance notice, District staff shall have access during normal business hours to all financial,

+- c.
 Annual Audit.
 Grantee shall make available annual audited financial statements related to the District Grant funds and Grantee Match Funds to the District within 6 months of the Grantee's previous fiscal year end.
 If a Grantee does not have an audit conducted, a biennial accountant review will be accepted in lieu of an annual audit with respect to that Grantee. - d.
 Accounting Requirements.
 Grantee shall maintain an accounting system that is in accordance with generally accepted accounting procedures and standards, and as such: - i.
-Accurately reflects responsible fiscal transactions, with the necessary controls and safeguards. - Provides a solid audit trail, including original source documents such as contracts, purchase orders, receipts, progress payments, invoices, timecards, and evidence of payment. - iii.
-Provides accounting data so the total cost of the project and each individual component can be readily determined.
+Accurately reflects responsible fiscal transactions, with the necessary controls and safeguards. - ii.
+Provides a solid audit trail, including original source documents such as contracts, purchase orders, receipts, progress payments, invoices, timecards, and evidence of payment. - iii.
+Provides accounting data so the total cost of the project and each individual component can be readily determined. - e.

-e.
 Fiscal and Project Monitoring.
 The Project will be subject to compliance monitoring by the District.
 The monitoring may include examination of books, papers, accounts, documents or other records of Grantee as they relate to the expenditure of District grant funds and the Grantee's match.